nsbarnett/co2-emission-projection/README.md

-# ML Dev Template

-A reusable Python machine learning project template with testing, linting, and CI.
-This repo provides a clean, professional structure for building ML projects that are easy to reproduce, maintain, and share.
+# CO2 Eissions Projection

+A Python based ML practice project for importing and cleaning data, and utilizing various ML techniques to forecast CO2 emissions.

 ---